 Who can you recruit as testers?
 New hires within your company and customers who use your product can be excellent testers.
 They each have reasons to genuinely engage with your instructions and to give you honest feedback.

-The most frequent roadblock preventing user testing is the feeling that there isn’t enough time.
-One way to reduce the time requirement is to focus on testing the instructions for your most important steps.
+The most frequent thing preventing user testing is the feeling that there isn’t enough time.
+One way to reduce the time needed is to focus on testing the instructions for your most important steps.

 Instructions are alive — and sooner or later, you’ll need to update them.
 To support this, be sure to: